mattdesl/gl-sprite-batch/README.md

 #### `batch.premultiplied`

-A boolean, default `false`, that described whether to alpha premultiply the current color before pushing the sprite onto the stack.
+A boolean, default `false`, that described whether to alpha premultiply the current color while pushing it onto the vertex attribute stack.

 #### `batch.count`